cloudify-cosmo/surch/README.md

 Usage: surch [OPTIONS] COMMAND [ARGS]...

 Options:
-  --help  Show this message and exit.
+  -h, --help  Show this message and exit.

 Commands:
-  org   Search all or some repositories in an... repo  Search a single repository user  Search all or some repositories for a user
+  members  Search all or some members in an organization org      Search all or some repositories in an... repo     Search a single repository. user     Search all or some repositories in an...

 ```